Clickcease

 • Loss of appetite

-Dispose of garlic and onion scraps carefully and always keep them out of reach while cooking or cleaning up.
+Dispose of garlic and onion scraps carefully and always keep them out of reach while cooking or cleaning up — especially in busy holiday kitchens.

 Macadamia Nuts: Toxic Even in Small Amounts